Adverse possession: History

+Overview by country

 England and Wales

 Adverse possession is one of the most contentious methods of acquiring property, albeit one that has played a huge role in the history of English land.
 Historically, if someone possessed land for long enough, it was thought that this in itself justified acquisition of a good title.
 This meant that while English land was continually conquered, pillaged, and stolen by various factions, lords or barons throughout the Middle Ages, those who could show they possessed land long enough would not have their title questioned.

 A more modern function has been that land which is disused or neglected by an owner may be converted into another's property if continual use is made.
 Squatting in England has been a way for land to be efficiently utilised, particularly in periods of economic decline.
 Before the Land Registration Act 2002, if a person had possessed land for 12 years, then at common law, the previous owner's right of action to eject the "adverse possessor" would expire.
-The common legal justification was that under the Limitation Act 1623, just like a cause of action in contract or tort had to be used within a time limit, so did an action to recover land.
+The common legal justification was that under the Limitation Act 1623 (21 Jas.
+1. c.
+16), just like a cause of action in contract or tort had to be used within a time limit, so did an action to recover land.
 This promoted the finality of litigation and the certainty of claims.
 Time would start running when someone took exclusive possession of land, or part of it, and intended to possess it adversely to the interests of the current owner.
 Provided the common law requirements of "possession" that was "adverse" were fulfilled, after 12 years, the owner would cease to be able to assert a claim.
 Different rules are in place for the limitation periods of adverse possession in unregistered land and registered land.
 However, in the Land Registration Act 2002 adverse possession of registered land became much harder.

-In recent times the Land Registry has made the process of claiming Adverse Possession and being awarded “title absolute” more difficult.
-Simply occupying or grazing the land will no longer justify the grant of title, instead the person in adverse possession must demonstrate commitment to own and utilize to the exclusion of all other the land intended to be claimed.
+In recent times the Land Registry has made the process of claiming adverse possession and being awarded “title absolute” more difficult.
+Simply occupying or grazing the land will no longer justify the grant of title: instead, the person in adverse possession must demonstrate commitment to own and utilize the land to the exclusion of all others.

 Another significant limit on the principle, in the case of leases, is that adverse possession actions will only succeed against the leaseholder, and not the freeholder once the lease has expired.